First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

-The time-averaged interlayer angle $\theta_1$ is shown in the top panel of Fig.\ \ref{fig: AIMD}(b).
+The time-averaged interlayer angle $\theta_1$ is shown in Fig.~\ref{fig: AIMD}c.
 Note that $\theta_1$ is defined as the internal bond angle, with $\theta_1 = 180^\circ$ representing a fully straightened bond and $\langle \theta_1\rangle$ a measure for the fluctuations away from $\theta_1=180^\circ$.
+We see from Fig.~\ref{fig: AIMD}c that $\langle \theta_1\rangle$ exhibits two distinct trends.
+First, approximately independent of temperature, $\langle\theta_1\rangle$ quickly increases from $\sim 165^\circ$ to $\sim 180^\circ$ around a pressure of $10$ GPa.
+This we attribute to the octahedral tilt which disappears upon going from $Cmcm$ to $I4/mmm$, which can be verified explicitly from the histograms in Fig.~\ref{fig: AIMD}d: the low-pressure histograms are centred around $\sim 165^\circ$ while the high-pressure histograms are centred around $\sim 180^\circ$.
 The reduced bin heights near $\theta_1=180^\circ$ reflects the unscaled space angle, resulting from azimuthal freedom.
-We see from Fig.\ \ref{fig: AIMD}(b) that $\langle \theta_1\rangle$ exhibits two distinct trends.
-First, approximately independent of temperature, $\langle\theta_1\rangle$ quickly increases from $\sim 165^\circ$ to $\sim 180^\circ$ around a pressure of $10$ GPa.
-This we attribute to the octahedral tilt which disappears upon going from $Cmcm$ to $I4/mmm$, which can be verified explicitly from the histograms in the lower panel of Fig.\ \ref{fig: AIMD}(b): the low-pressure histograms are centered around $\sim 165^\circ$ while the high-pressure histograms are centered around $\sim 180^\circ$.
 The verticality of the region where $\langle \theta_1\rangle$ quickly rises agrees with the structural transition discussed above.
 This result indicates that the experimentally observed superconducting region is contained entirely within the $I4/mmm$ phase.
 Secondly, inside the $I4/mmm$ phase, increasing the temperature reduces $\langle \theta_1\rangle$ due to enhanced thermal fluctuations.
 At pressures right after the structural transition ($14-20$ GPa), we see that increasing the temperature significantly affects the interlayer angle.
 Higher hydrostatic pressure, in turn, enhances the robustness of octahedral alignment against thermal fluctuations.